stefanovertua/strategic-insights-of-a-coffee-chain/README.md

 ![picture1](https://github.com/user-attachments/assets/f7d95b9c-3b84-4cf5-aa83-9d3650d0e267)

 Interestingly, major markets do not necessarily correlate with higher sales or profits.
-Additionally, each year, no state—except for Texas—appears twice in the ranking of top-selling states.
+Additionally, each year, no state (except for Texas) appears twice in the ranking of top-selling states.
 See the chart below for details.

 ![image5](https://github.com/user-attachments/assets/7c44a418-ea5e-4be3-9f22-707a9da50828)